 Lawyers.com- This free service from Martindale-Hubbell claims to offer the most comprehensive database in the country.
 It allows you to search for firms or individual lawyers using factors like geographical location, area of practice, and language requirement.
 You may also post a question in the “Ask a Lawyer” forum or search through past questions which are archived by topic.

 Martindale-Hubbell - For over 100 years, lawyers have relied on Martindale-Hubbell as the authoritative guide to the American legal profession.
 The database is regarded as a primary research source for information about attorneys and law firms around the world.
 Use their “Lawyer Locator” to find lawyers in specialized fields in any state in the U.S.

-Authors On the Web – This web site from Bookreporter.com has lots of information well-known authors – even what they are reading for the summer!
+Authors On the Web – This website from Bookreporter.com has lots of information about well-known authors – even what they are reading for the summer!
 Sit in on Author Round Tables, or check out your favorite author’s bio.

 Free Book Notes - Nothing takes the place of reading a good book, but if you seek a greater understanding or just need a little help understanding your book, this is a good place to start.
 With a database of over 2500 book notes, you will find free book summaries, literature notes, and study guides from the major study guide sites.

 Goodreads – Meet your next favorite book.
 Discover and share books you love on Goodreads, the world’s largest site for readers and book recommendations!
 Social networking for people who love to read.

 LibraryThing – An online service to help people catalog their books easily.
 You can access your catalog from anywhere—even on your mobile phone.
 Because everyone catalogs together, LibraryThing also connects people with the same books, comes up with suggestions for what to read next, and so forth.